gatuk/JavaKirkwoord2023/README.md

 System.out.println("Invalid date");
 }
 ```
-In switch statement it easy to forget break statement and cause fallthrough.
+In switch statement, it easy to forget break statement and cause fallthrough.
 However, this can be prevented
 using enhanced switch statement, which is also more succinct.
-Partner Assignment3 can be rewritten in the following ways.
+Partner Assignment3 can be rewritten using enhanced switch statement
+in the following manner.

 ```
 String sign = null;